Food City (K-VA-T): Convenience stores

 In April 2012, after purchasing a former Exxon branded station in Coeburn, Virginia, K-VA-T opened its first Food City Express branded convenience store to complement their existing grocery store.
 In June 2014, K-VA-T opened a second location in a former RaceWay convenience store in Elizabethton, Tennessee, under their Gas'N Go branding.
 Another pair of Gas'N Go convenience store locations were constructed and opened in Morristown and Bristol, Tennessee, later in 2014.
-A fifth location was opened in Oliver Springs, Tennessee in July 2016.
+A fifth location was opened in Oliver Springs, Tennessee in July 2016 with a sixth location that opened in Pikeville, Kentucky in June 2023.

 Curt’s Ace Hardware

 In April 2022, K-VA-T announced plans to join the Ace Hardware family of stores by launching their line of Curt’s Ace Hardware stores and was evaluating Virginia locations in Abingdon and Bristol along with Piney Flats, Erwin, and Elizabethton, Tennessee in addition to Mize Farm & Garden Supply in Gray, Tennessee, which K-VA-T had recently acquired.
 In June 2022, the first location opened in Bristol, Virginia.
+In May 2024, K-VA-T opened their twelfth Ace location in their hometown of Abingdon, Virginia.
+In March 2025, K-VA-T converted their former Fresh n'Low grocery store in Ocoee, Tennessee to their thirteenth Curt's Ace Hardware location.
+In April 2025, K-VA-T opened its thirteenth Curt’s Ace Hardware in Galax, Virginia.